Blotter: Greensboro man charged with having 970 grams of marijuana - Salisbury Post

 • Burlington Coat Factory at 255 Tingle Drive reported a larceny on Saturday.

-• A man on Saturday reported a break in at his residence in the 2900 block of Sherrill’s Ford Road in Salisbury.
+• A man on Saturday reported a break-in at his residence in the 2900 block of Sherrill’s Ford Road in Salisbury.

 • A man on Friday reported a burglary in the 300 block of Miller Drive.